 Xylitol, however, has been shown to have added benefits for a person’s teeth, namely preventing tooth decay.
 The California Dental Association says that xylitol has been proven to prevent teeth decay by reducing cavities and strengthening tooth enamel as well.

-It’s also been shown to be effective at preventing cavity-causing bacteria, and is being considered as a potential protective treatment against other infections, such as the common flu.
+It’s also been shown to be , and is being considered as a potential protective treatment against other infections, such as the common flu.

 So Which Is Best for Me, Stevia or Xylitol?